You've got questions? We've got answers!

 While the cost of driver accommodation is not included when you register your group for the conference, we realize that some groups are coming from very far away.
 If you require accommodation for your driver(s) please contact us and we will assist in making the needed arrangements.

-New for 2018 we have introduced a special discounted commuter registration fee for groups local to the area or those wishing to arrange their own accommodations off campus.
+Introduced in 2018 we have created a special discounted commuter registration fee for groups local to the area or those wishing to arrange their own accommodations off campus.
 This is selected by the group leader when they initially register their group spots.

 For the safety of the youth and for the good of all involved in Steubenville Toronto, there must be Adult Chaperones for all youth who register for the event.